 So instead of answering a new question this week, I dug out an old article I wrote about a tired broken women who needed a special touch from Jesus.
 Maybe that’s you today.
 I trust it will bless your heart.

-We’ve all read the story of the woman who had an issue of blood for 12 years.
+We’ve all read the story of the women who had an issue of blood for 12 years.
 You know her; she touched the hem of Jesus’ garment, hoping to be healed.
-Let’s look more closely at her story to understand how deeper healing takes place.
+But let’s look more closely at her story to understand how deeper healing takes place.
 (Read Mark 5 and Luke 8 for the story.)